bitflags/bitflags/README.md

 use bitflags::bitflags;
 ```

-Enable the `impl_arbitrary` feature to enable implementations of the
+Enable the `arbitrary` feature to enable implementations of the [`Arbitrary`]
-[`Arbitrary`] trait for the generated structures.
+trait for the generated structures.

 [`Arbitrary`]: https://docs.rs/arbitrary/1.0.1/arbitrary/trait.Arbitrary.html